- The Betheaden Road: Stories by Sheldon B. Webster (1994)

 Sheldon Burton Webster was born on August 6, 1944, in Wise County, Virginia.
-His parents’ names were Burton and Marjoiry Webster.
+His parents’ names were Burton and Marjory Webster.
 His mother was a musician, and his dad was a photographer.
 Sheldon Webster moved to Mississippi from Virginia in 1948 when he was four years old.
 As a child in Mississippi, he lived in the Noxubee Wildlife Refuge near Starkville, Mississippi, where his nearest playmate was seven miles away from his house.
 He attended Starkville Public Schools, including John W. Overstreet Elementary School and Starkville High School.
 While he was in high school, he made mostly B’s but a few A’s and C’s.
 He was also voted the most handsome in his senior class.
 Overall, Webster says he was an average student in high school.
 (Box) Sheldon Webster played on Starkville High School’s football team as a senior.
 Today he is still a big Mississippi State football fan.
-In fact, he has attended sixty-three consecutive MSU football games (Nelson).
+In fact, he has attended sixty-three consecutive MSU football games (Nelson) at the time of this writing.
 Upon graduation from Starkville High School in 1962, Sheldon Webster entered Mississippi State University where he majored in accounting.
 Once Webster was in college, he applied himself to studying.
 He made the Dean’s List every quarter except once, and then he was on the President’s List.
 He graduated from Mississippi State University in 1966.
 (Webster).
 Later, he served two years as an army officer in West Germany.

 After Sheldon Webster graduated from college and after his stint in the army, he started his career in the business world.
 At first he worked with the International Firm of Deloitte Haskins & Sells in Birmingham; (Nelson); then he opened up his own practice which merged with Borland Benefield CPA in 1977.
 Sheldon Webster now serves as the Executive Vice President.
 He is also the director of membership development for BKR International, an international affiliation of accounting firms (Biography).
 Interestingly, Sheldon Webster’s position in BKR has given him many opportunities to travel all over the world.
 In fact, he has been to over seventy foreign countries.
 Currently (May, 2000) he is in China on business.
 This is his third time there.
 In 1998, Webster took the Trans-Mongolian Express from Moscow to Beijing, China.
 Riding trains is one of his passions.
 Last year, he was in the Philippines when some serious flooding occurred (Webster).